panteLx/easynews-plus-plus/README.md

 </div>

 > [!NOTE]
 > Easynews++ is an open-source addon that enhances the Easynews experience with superior performance, advanced search capabilities, and intelligent stream selection.
 It features custom title support, multi-platform compatibility, and self-hosting options.
-Built upon the foundation of Easynews+, it implements a different authentication approach to ensure seamless operation across various platforms including Stremio, Omni, and Vidi.
+Built upon the foundation of Easynews+, it implements a different authentication approach to ensure seamless operation across various platforms including Stremio, Omni, Vidi and Fusion.

 ## 🔗 Quick Links